fserafine/ProjectCAP/README.md

 Although I give an option to pickle the models for further use in cells within the Jupyter notebook, a .zip file containing the exported model pickles can be downloaded [here](https://drive.google.com/file/d/1sDOPOZjFILW5OE1am9TLe2-yXcO3G0cF/view?usp=sharing) and is around 84 MB zipped, 162 MB unzipped.

-Lastly, also included are several Tableau workbooks with data extracts (.hyper files) that contain my interactive dashboards and worksheets exploring the dataset.
+Lastly, also included are several optional Tableau workbooks with data extracts (.hyper files) that contain my interactive dashboards and worksheets exploring the dataset.
+Please note that the dashboards containing the worksheets are all publicly available for you to interact with on Tableau